Updated on August 23, 2022

-What to Expect During a CPS Investigation?
+What Should I Expect During a CPS Investigation?

 When Child Protective Services launches an investigator, the investigator assigned to your case may take the following steps:

-Conduct a background check to see if you have a criminal history or an abuse and neglect history;
+Conduct a background check to see if you have a criminal history or an abuse and neglect history

-Request access to your child’s medical records;
+Request access to your child’s medical records

-If necessary, provide a safety plan that describes the safety services that will be used to manage any threats to a child’s safety.
+If necessary, provide a safety plan that describes the safety services that will be used to manage any threats to a child’s safety

 What Are the Possible Outcomes of a CPS Investigation?

 Ruled Out (RO).
-This one is the most positive outcome of a CPS investigation for a parent because it means that the caseworker determined that the reported abuse or neglect did not take place.
+This disposition is the most positive outcome of a CPS investigation for a parent because it means that the caseworker determined that the reported abuse or neglect did not take place.
 CPS also uses the RO disposition when the alleged perpetrator is under the age of nine.

 Unable to Complete (UTC).
-As its name suggests, Unable to Complete is a disposition used when by CPS caseworkers when they cannot complete the investigation.
+As its name suggests, Unable to Complete is a disposition used by CPS caseworkers when they cannot complete the investigation.

-What Happens After the CPS Investigation is Complete?
+What Happens after the CPS Investigation Is Complete?

-That depends on the outcome of the investigation.
 If CPS has declared your case as Reason to Believe (RTB) after a report of child abuse or neglect, the parent who allegedly abused or neglected the child might lose conservatorship rights.

 CPS will most likely remove the children from the offending parent’s home.
 When this happens, the offending parent may still be able to have supervised visits with the child.